 Read Also Lactose Intolerance After Pregnancy: Everything New Moms Need to Know

-Safety By Trimester – More Care Needed In First Trimester, Second Trimester And Third Trimester
+Safety By Trimester – More Care Needed In 1nd, 2nd And 3rd

 While you should prevent dogs from jumping on you throughout pregnancy, certain trimesters require extra care and vigilance.

 During the first trimester, your uterus remains safely tucked behind your pelvic bone, well-protected from any external impacts.
-The risks of a dog stepped on pregnant belly first trimester causing harm are very minimal.
+Risks of a dog jump causing harm are very minimal.
 You may notice your dog sniffing you more due to hormonal changes.
 Be cautious of high-energy large dogs, but regular interactions and exercise are fine.

 Dog Stepped On Pregnant Belly Second Trimester